Own-Data-Privateer/hoardy-web/tool/README.md

   - `--web`
   : replay `HTTP` responses as close as possible to their original captures; default
   - `--mirror`
-  : replay `HTTP` responses like `hoardy-web mirror` does; setting this option will disable replay of all `HTTP` headers except for `Location` and enable `inline_headers` option in `scrub` calls used in default `EXPR`s, similar to `hoardy-web mirror`; i.e., enabling this option will, essentially, turn this sub-command into an on-demand `hoardy-web mirror` which you can query with `curl` or some such
+  : replay `HTTP` responses like `hoardy-web mirror` does; setting this option will disable replay of all `HTTP` headers except for `Location` and enable `inline_headers` option in `scrub` calls used in default `EXPR`s, similar to `hoardy-web mirror`; i.e., enabling this option will, essentially, turn this subcommand into an on-demand `hoardy-web mirror` which you can query with `curl` or some such

 ## Examples